Emergency Dentist – Jacksonville, FL

 Understanding the Cost of Dental Emergencies

 The more complex a dental emergency is, the higher the cost is likely to be.
 For example, sometimes a toothache can be treated with a simple filling, but more severe cases might require us to remove and replace the tooth altogether.
 We’ll take the time to make sure you fully understand your situation and why we’re recommending a specific kind of treatment before you commit to paying for anything.
-We’re also ready to help you explore your options for more affordable care.
+We’re also ready to help you explore your options for more affordable dental care.

 Keys to Preventing Dental Emergencies

-It’s better to avoid emergencies altogether than to try and repair the damage afterward.
+It’s better to try and avoid dental emergencies altogether than to try and repair the damage afterward.
 Brushing and flossing daily can help you avoid tooth decay, gum disease, and other potentially severe oral health issues.
-We recommend visiting our office for biannual checkups so that we can check for problems while they’re still small.
+We recommend visiting our office for biannual dental checkups so that we can check for problems while they’re still small.
 Meanwhile, wearing a mouthguard and breaking bad habits like chewing your fingernails will help protect your teeth from physical damage.

 Removing a tooth is the last resort.
 We will consider every treatment option available for saving a tooth before we recommend an extraction.
-If a tooth is so badly damaged it cannot be repaired with a restoration, or if it’s suffering from an infection that’s beyond treatment, an extraction might be the only option for protecting your smile.
+If a tooth is so badly damaged it cannot be repaired with a restoration, or if it’s suffering from an infection that’s beyond treatment, a tooth extraction might be the only option for protecting your smile.
 Don’t worry; we can replace any teeth that are removed so that you can still enjoy the benefits of a complete grin.